silx-kit/hdf5plugin/doc/contribute.rst

 * Add the source of the HDF5 filter and compression algorithm code in a subdirectory in ``src/[filter]``.
   Best is to use ``git subtree`` else copy the files there (including the license file).
-  A released version of the filter + compression libraru should be used.
+  A released version of the filter + compression library should be used.

   ``git subtree`` command::